wangonya/wangonya.com/content/blog/ubuntu-23-04.md

 ## 1. Online accounts

-This is more of a Gnome thing than Ubuntu, but still, I love that I can just add all my online accounts in the settings and have everything synced up automatically in the calendar and email apps.
+This is more of a Gnome thing than Ubuntu, but still, I love that I can add all my online accounts in the settings and have everything synced up automatically in the calendar and email apps.
 I love KDE Plasma, but this is the one thing I really miss in it.

 I actually don't care much for email, but calendar notifications is something I really need.
 I always find myself forgetting about scheduled meetings.
-Ofcourse I could find another way to deal with this, but it would be really nice if I could just have it OOTB with my distro.
+Ofcourse I could find another way to deal with this, but it would be really nice if I could have it OOTB with my distro.

 ## 2. Wallpapers